-A. Floors, Walls, Ceilings, Doors and Windows:
+A. Floors, Walls, Ceilings, Doors and Windows

-- 1. All subfloors shall be solid and continuous, without liberal movement or bounce, free from rot and deterioration and free from defects. - 2.
-All flooring shall be free from tripping hazards with a minimum of seams spaced at logical locations such as doorways and matched to the existing floor. - 3.
-All flooring shall be sealed and/or tight at the edges. - 4.
-Floor finishes shall be slip resistant when wet and shall be sealed around their edges with silicone sealant.
-Any flooring material that permits water to seep into the sub floor is unacceptable.
-Provide vinyl plank (minimum 0.12 inches thick) in living, dining, kitchen, bathrooms, and utility rooms.
-Sealed Kick plate shall be installed around vanities and cabinets in bathrooms and kitchens. - 5.
-Carpets shall be free from all defects such as tainting, bare patches, and so on.
-At a minimum, provide carpet of 28 ounce/square yard with a carpet pad 7/16 inch with 8 lb density.
-Homeowner may specify vinyl plank in lieu of carpet in bedrooms. - 6.
-Interior wall surfaces shall be free from chipped, cracking or peeling paint.
-All such loose paint shall be completely removed and bare wood surfaces primed.
-All primed surfaces shall be properly painted. - 7.
-Interior walls shall be smooth and comply with HQS standards. - 8.
-Provide minimum 4-inch interior walls and 6-inch plumbing walls. - 9.
-Rounded sheetrock edges shall be provided as a standard option; however, at the request of the homeowner, straight edges may be provided at no additional cost to the City or the homeowner. - 10.
-Provide minimum 2 1/4 inch paint grade solid casing around doors and windows. - 11.
-Every bathroom and/or toilet room, kitchen, and utility room floor surface shall be constructed such that they are impervious to water and can easily be kept in a clean and sanitary condition by the owner. - 12.
-Provide Washer/Dryer hookups - 13.
-All interior doors shall be capable of affording the privacy for which they are intended. - 14.
-No home containing two (2) or more bedrooms shall have a room arrangement that access to a bathroom, toilet room, or a bedroom can be achieved only by going through another bathroom, toilet room, or another bedroom.
-Jack and Jill style bathrooms are permissible as long as each bedroom has 2 full sized doors (Main entry door and bathroom door)
+- All subfloors shall be 1 1/8" tongue and groove solid and continuous plywood, without liberal movement or bounce, free from rot and deterioration and free from defects. - OSB subflooring is not acceptable for use. - \Acceptable products shall be Advantech, Plytanium STURD-I-FLOOR, or approved equal. - All flooring shall be free from trip hazards with a minimum of seams spaced at logical locations such as doorways and matched to the existing floor. - All finished flooring shall be 1/8" thick and glued down over a self-leveling float over a fluid applied vapor barrier. - Floor finishes shall be slip resistant when wet and shall be sealed around their edges with silicone sealant.
+Any flooring material that permits water to seep into the sub flooring over 1/8" thick underlayment floor is unacceptable.
+Provide vinyl plank flooring, minimum 0.12 inches thick in living, dining, kitchen, bathrooms, and utility rooms.
+Sealed kick plate shall be installed around vanities and cabinets in bathrooms and kitchens. - Carpets shall be free from all defects such as tainting, bare patches, and so on.
+At a minimum, provide carpet of 28 ounce/square yard with a carpet pad 7/16 inch with 8 lb. density.

+- Interior wall surfaces shall be free from chipped, cracking, or peeling paint.
+All such loose paint shall be completely removed, and bare wood surfaces primed.
+All primed surfaces shall be properly painted with a 2-coat minimum. - Interior walls shall be smooth and comply with HQS standards. - Provide minimum 4-inch interior walls and 6-inch plumbing walls. - Rounded sheetrock edges shall be provided as a standard option; however, at the request of the homeowner, straight edges may be provided at no additional cost to the City or the homeowner. - Provide minimum 2 1/4-inch paint grade solid casing around doors and windows. - Every bathroom and/or toilet room, kitchen, and utility room floor surface shall be constructed such that they are impervious to water and can easily be kept in a clean and sanitary condition by the owner. - Provide washer/dryer hookups. - All interior doors shall be capable of affording the privacy for which they are intended. - All bedrooms shall be a minimum of 100 square feet plus a closet.
+Minimum furniture wall in master bedroom shall be 12 feet and minimum diagonal measurement of bedroom room shall be 11 feet.
+Minimum 5 feet wide by 2 feet deep closet required in each bedroom and maximum of 18 square feet.
+Walk-in closet in master bedroom shall be minimum of 25 square feet. - All paint, stains, varnishes, lacquers, and other finishes shall be durable with low levels of Volatile Organic Compounds (VOCs) paint finishes and installed as required by the manufacturer.
+Minimum Satin finish on all walls and ceilings, no flat paint.

-- 15. All bedrooms shall be a minimum of 100 square feet plus a closet.
-Minimum furniture wall in Master Bedroom shall be 12 feet and minimum diagonal measurement of bedroom room shall be 11 feet.
-Minimum 5 feet wide X 2 feet deep closet required in each bedroom and maximum of 18 square feet.
-Walk in closet in master bedroom shall be minimum of 25 square feet. - 16.
-All paints, stains, varnishes, lacquers and other finishes shall be durable with low levels of Volatile Organic Compounds (VOCs) paint finishes and installed as required by the manufacturer.
-Minimum Satin finish on all walls and ceilings no flat paint. - 17.
-Hazardous and Substandard Conditions: These conditions shall include but are not limited to: - a.
-Damaged, rotted, or deteriorated subfloor surfaces - b.
-Torn, missing, worn, burned, or otherwise damaged floor coverings that create a tripping hazard or unsanitary condition. - c.
-Missing baseboard, shoe mold, or sealant that creates an unsanitary condition. - d.
-Sealed or blocked windows including windows which have been painted shut, windows which are not operational, or windows which will not function as a variable fire exit such as windows with burglar bars which cannot be opened readily from the inside. - e.
-Windows that do not lock or locks that do not function with ease - f.
-Any exterior door which is not insulated, sealed or painted, and which does not have a functioning lockable dead-bolt.
+B. Hazardous and Substandard Conditions

+These conditions shall include, but are not limited to:

+- Damaged, rotted, or deteriorated subfloor surfaces. - Torn, missing, worn, burned, or otherwise damaged floor coverings that create a tripping hazard or unsanitary condition. - Missing baseboard, shoe mold, or sealant that creates an unsanitary condition. - Sealed or blocked windows including windows which have been painted shut, windows which are not operational, or windows which will not function as a variable fire exit such as windows with burglar bars which cannot be opened readily from the inside. - Windows that do not lock or locks that do not function with ease. - Any exterior door which is not insulated, sealed, or painted, and which does not have a functioning lockable deadbolt.